Pickleball Doubles Strategy

 1- Non-Volley Line Strategy

-When playing pickleball doubles, one of the most important things to remember is to stay in your non-volley zone (NVZ).
-The NVZ is the area in front of the net and behind the baseline.
-This zone is critical because you can only volley the ball if you are in this zone.
+The Pickleball zone is critical because you can only volley the ball if you are in this zone.
 If outside your NVZ, you cannot volley the ball and must hit it back with a groundstroke.

 2 – Consistently Serve Deep to Backhands & in the Court